ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1.
-A Complete Guide to Google Auth & One-Tap in Next.js Using Better Auth + MongoDB - <a href="https://medium.com/@amirjld/a-complete-guide-to-google-auth-one-tap-in-next-js-using-better-auth-mongodb-ebe2de45c691?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. การทำงานกับฐานข้อมูล | Working With Databases | EP15 - <a href="https://medium.com/@promsun.9/%E0%B8%81%E0%B8%B2%E0%B8%A3%E0%B8%97%E0%B8%B3%E0%B8%87%E0%B8%B2%E0%B8%99%E0%B8%81%E0%B8%B1%E0%B8%9A%E0%B8%90%E0%B8%B2%E0%B8%99%E0%B8%82%E0%B9%89%E0%B8%AD%E0%B8%A1%E0%B8%B9%E0%B8%A5-working-with-databases-ep15-0013166cdc26?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Promsun Sriterdtham`**

-<blockquote>Learn how to integrate Better Auth with Google Login and One Tap to create a smooth, modern authentication flow in your Next.js…
+<blockquote>ข้อควรรู้เกี่ยวกับ: การปรับโครงสร้างตารางด้วย SQL ALTER TABLE
 Continue reading on Medium »</blockquote>

-<h3>2. ⚡ JavaScript Runtimes Explained: Node.js vs Deno vs Bun - <a href="https://s4nk37.medium.com/javascript-runtimes-explained-node-js-vs-deno-vs-bun-4e1d2947f46c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+How to Build Your Own RAG API with Node.js in 5 Minutes  - <a href="https://medium.com/@markgalant12345/how-to-build-your-own-rag-api-with-node-js-in-5-minutes-62176190dd4c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanket Patel`**
+✍️ **posted by `Mark Galant`**

-<blockquote>JavaScript has evolved from a browser-only scripting language to something you can run almost anywhere — servers, CLIs, edge functions…
+<blockquote>In the world of enterprise AI, Large Language Models (LLMs) are transformative, yet they have a critical flaw: hallucinations.
+To bridge…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Leaking Config Logic: A Guide to Robust NestJS Configuration with @snow-tzu/type-config - <a href="https://medium.com/@ganesan.arunachalam91/stop-leaking-config-logic-a-guide-to-robust-nestjs-configuration-with-snow-tzu-type-config-55e2b4545837?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding NPM & Packages in Node.js :A Beginner Guide - <a href="https://medium.com/@gdgcgescoe/understanding-npm-packages-in-node-js-a-beginner-guide-2f7d4e73ae23?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ganesan arunachalam`**
+✍️ **posted by `GDGC GESCOE `**

-<blockquote>If you want to manage configuration in your Node.js or NestJS app in a way that’s type-safe, profile-based, and easy to override with…
+<blockquote>In this Blog we are going to understand how npm and packages work in Node.js, and also see how these things work together.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Anthropic Just Bought Bun — But the Real Story Isn’t About JavaScript - <a href="https://medium.com/@joe.njenga/anthropic-just-bought-bun-but-the-real-story-isnt-about-javascript-0635dca6f5ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Node.js + RabbitMQ Pattern That Fixed All Our Bottlenecks - <a href="https://medium.com/@premchandak_11/the-node-js-rabbitmq-pattern-that-fixed-all-our-bottlenecks-4ca30507e9b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joe Njenga `**
+✍️ **posted by `Prem Chandak`**

-<blockquote>Anthropic has just acquired Bun just about time when Claude Code has hit the 1 billion milestone and seems this is just but a start.
+<blockquote>The architecture shift that eliminated queue backlogs, timeouts, and deployment chaos
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why You Should Hire Node JS Developer for Your Next Project - <a href="https://medium.com/@worksfocal5/why-you-should-hire-node-js-developer-for-your-next-project-f513b03a6418?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Prototypal Inheritance in JavaScript: Why It Matters Even With Classes - <a href="https://medium.com/@akgone38/understanding-prototypal-inheritance-in-javascript-why-it-matters-even-with-classes-fabcbd257fc1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Worksfocal`**
+✍️ **posted by `Aaditya Kumar`**

-<blockquote>In today’s fast-paced digital environment, businesses need scalable, high-performance applications to stay competitive.
+<blockquote>JavaScript has an interesting relationship with inheritance that confuses many developers.
+Even though modern JavaScript has the class…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Stop Relying on dotenv — Meet PushEnv: Type-safe envs, Zod validation, and encrypted team sync - <a href="https://medium.com/@shahnoormujawar/stop-relying-on-dotenv-meet-pushenv-type-safe-envs-zod-validation-and-encrypted-team-sync-1dd64680f2ed?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vibe Coding Is Easy, Until Node.js Versions and Python Environments Show Up - <a href="https://medium.com/@jamesmiller22871/vibe-coding-is-easy-until-node-js-versions-and-python-environments-show-up-ebd1479e459e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahnoor Mujawar`**
+✍️ **posted by `Jamesmiller`**

-<blockquote>Type-safe envs, Zod validation, encrypted team sync, and zero-file CI — all in one tool.
+<blockquote>On paper, “vibe coding” sounds perfect: you describe what you want, AI agents do the heavy lifting, and you just review the results.
+With…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Why 'INTERVAL’ Is the Most Underrated Feature in PostgreSQL - <a href="https://medium.com/@desarkarjishnu/why-interval-is-the-most-underrated-feature-in-postgresql-a37b9a329854?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jishnu De Sarkar`**

+<blockquote>Ever built a scheduler and assumed storing durations as integers would be enough — until February or daylight savings punched a hole…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Step-by-Step Guide to Setting Up a Node.js Project with TypeScript - <a href="https://medium.com/@muhammed-rizin/step-by-step-guide-to-setting-up-a-node-js-project-with-typescript-15ac82f0de68?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rizin`**

+<blockquote>Stop wasting time on config.
+A complete 2025 guide to the perfect Node.js + TypeScript development environment.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Behind the Art: Building Love.Craft Athens’ Artist Portfolios - <a href="https://medium.com/@lindsaytbuiwork/behind-the-art-building-love-craft-athens-artist-portfolios-2b6faa77ba07?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Best Browser Extensions Developers Shouldn’t Ignore in 2025 - <a href="https://medium.com/@deepakmardi/the-best-browser-extensions-developers-shouldnt-ignore-in-2025-2d574013a237?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lindsay Thuy-Nhi Thi Bui`**
+✍️ **posted by `Deepak Mardi`**

-<blockquote>Showcasing the artists behind the mission — creating portfolio pages that capture creativity, individuality, and community impact.
+<blockquote>Let’s be honest — our browsers have become more than just “internet portals.”
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Only Hosting I Recommend to Beginners in 2026 (After Too Many Costly Mistakes) - <a href="https://medium.com/@innocentdanielofficial/the-only-hosting-i-recommend-to-beginners-in-2026-after-too-many-costly-mistakes-adce1ce336d9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Innocent Daniel`**

-<blockquote>If you’ve ever tried starting a website, you already know the struggle:
-Continue reading on Medium »</blockquote>

-<h3>3.
-Why Every Modern Business Needs Custom Software Tools in 2026 - <a href="https://medium.com/@nic7bler/why-every-modern-business-needs-custom-software-tools-in-2026-533817789911?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Canvas Made Simple: Build Landing Pages in Minutes - <a href="https://medium.com/@nagarajvela/ai-canvas-made-simple-build-landing-pages-in-minutes-61120708396d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicbler`**
+✍️ **posted by `Nagaraj`**

-<blockquote>Most businesses today still rely on outdated tools, manual processes, and generic off-the-shelf systems that no longer match how fast the…
+<blockquote>Make Your Web Designer: ChatGPT or Claude
 Continue reading on Medium »</blockquote>

 <br/>